microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 The name must also be unique in its scope of definition.

-> [!NOTE]
-> Function overloading is not supported.
-You can't define multiple functions using the same name.

 ## Input arguments

 Valid user-defined functions follow these rules: